 Considering Menander as the chief exponent of New Comedy, we may take a brief note of its major features.
-In 'The Argument of Comedy' Northorp Frye argues, reconciliation.
-As Frye adds: "The essential comic resolution, therefore, is an individual release which is also a social reconciliation.
-The normal individual is freed from the bonds of a humorous society, and a normal society is freed from the bonds imposed on it by humorous individuals" (452).
+In 'The Argument of Comedy' Northorp Frye argues,

 New Comedy unfolds from what may be described as a comic Oedipus situation.
 Its main theme is the successful effort of a young man to outwit an opponent and possess the girl of his choice.
 The opponent is usually the father.
 (450)